iamharshil/curate-scroll/.github/common.md

 ## 🎨 Vision & Core Features

-**CurateScroll** is a React Native + Expo mobile app that creates a **unified, distraction-free content feed** from your favorite YouTube channels and Instagram creators.
+**CurateScroll** is a React Native + Expo mobile app that creates a **unified, distraction-free content feed** from your favorite YouTube channels.

 ### Core Features
-- ✅ Subscribe to YouTube channels & Instagram accounts
+- ✅ Subscribe to YouTube channels
 - ✅ Unified chronological feed (videos, shorts, reels, photos)
 - ✅ No algorithm, no recommendations
 - ✅ Offline caching with AsyncStorage